-Tom Bergeron Honors Late Comedy Great Cloris Leachman With Set Snap From ‘DWTS’
+Tom Bergeron Honors Late Comedy Great Cloris Leachman With Set Snap From 'DWTS'

-Former Dancing with the Stars host Tom Bergeron cuddled late comedic actress Cloris Leachman in an Instagram post taken when she was a competitor on the celebrity dance series and a part of the cast of Season 7.
-In the throwback snap, Tom and the comedienne laughed and hugged in 2008.
-In the caption of the pic, Tom alluded to the fact that Cloris was one of a kind.
+Former Dancing with the Stars host Tom Bergeron cuddled late comedic actress Cloris Leachman in a photo taken when she was a competitor on the celebrity dance series and a part of the cast of Season 7.
+In the throwback snap, Tom and the comedienne laughed and hugged.
+Tom alluded to the fact that Cloris was one of a kind in the caption.

 Cloris was paired with professional dancer Corky Ballas, the father of two-time mirrorball winning champion Mark Ballas.
-At the time, Corky was the oldest of the professionals and Cloris was the oldest person to compete on DWTS to date at the age of 82.
+At the time, Corky was the oldest of the professionals and Cloris was the oldest person to compete on DWTS, at the age of 82.

 The couple would eventually place 7th for the season.

-Fans also remembered Cloris’ time on the series and some of her most memorable moments as a competitor in the comments section of the post seen below.

-“Will forever recall when she threw her leg up onto DWTS judges’ table.
-Rest in Peace,” wrote one fan.
+Fans also remembered Cloris' time on the series and some of her most memorable moments as a competitor in the comments section."Will forever recall when she threw her leg up onto DWTS judges' table.
+Rest in Peace," wrote one fan.

-“Bless her heart!!!!
+"Bless her heart!!!!
 She had cahoonas to do DWTS at her age.
-So brave!” penned a second viewer of the series.
+So brave!" a second viewer added.

-“RIP Cloris and thank you for all the laughs,” remarked a third fan.
+"RIP Cloris and thank you for all the laughs," remarked a third person.

-“She was suuuuuch a delight,” claimed a fourth Instagram follower of Tom’s.
+"She was suuuuuch a delight," a fourth follower claimed.

-Some of the dances she performed included a Foxtrot, Mambo, Paso Doble, Jive, Tango, Salsa, Cha-Cha, and a Hip Hop routine reported DWTS Fandom.
+Some of the dances she performed included a Foxtrot, Mambo, Paso Doble, Jive, Tango, Salsa, Cha-Cha, and a Hip Hop routine.

-Cloris performed alongside the following Dancing with the Stars contestants and pros, a who’s who of entertainers noted The Hollywood Reporter.
+Cloris performed alongside the following Dancing with the Stars contestants and pros, a who's who of entertainers, noted The Hollywood Reporter.

 These included comedian Jeffrey Ross and Edyta Sliwinska, actor Ted McGinley and Inna Brayer, Keeping Up with the Kardashians star Kim Kardashian and Mark Ballas, athlete Misty May-Treanor and Maksim Chmerkovskiy, and chef Rocco DiSpirito and Karina Smirnoff.